bryanc-nz/installerapp2iso/README.md

 Unfortunately, many users are daunted by the macOS Terminal command line.
 A GUI gives them more confidence in what they are doing.

 #### Can I run the shell script without this application?
 Indeed you can.
-You can export (**File/Export**) the embedded bash script, InstallerAppToISO.sh, to any folder (for which you have access) on your Mac and execute it from the Terminal command line.
+You can export (**File/Export Script**) the embedded bash script, InstallerAppToISO.sh, to any folder (for which you have access) on your Mac and execute it from the Terminal command line.

 ### Building InstallerApp2ISO
 #### Prerequisites